RBA keeps cash rate at 4.10%

 In my opinion, now is a great time to buy a property, especially with the recent pause in interest rate rises and the potential for a rate reduction when the RBA next meets.
 Acting now means getting ahead of increased demand, as lower rates often bring more buyers into the market, driving property prices up.
 Additionally, autumn and winter present an ideal window to purchase before the traditionally busier spring season, allowing you to buy with less competition and pressure.

-If you’re a first homebuyer looking to purchase in Ocean Shores, Mullumbimby, Byron Bay, or the surrounding areas, I’d love to help you navigate the market and secure the right home before demand rises.
-Get in touch to explore the best opportunities available right now.
+If you’re a first homebuyer looking to purchase in Ocean Shores, Mullumbimby, Byron Bay, or the surrounding areas, I’d love to help you navigate the market and secure the right home for your needs.

 Sources: CoreLogic RP Data Daily Home Value Index: Monthly Values, www.realestate.com.au, Minutes of the Monetary Policy Meeting of the Reserve Bank Board, Statement by the Reserve Bank Board: Monetary Policy Decision